-Most of those aboard had just enjoyed several sunny days in teams of NTSB investigators boarded Coast Guard ships, Navy beautiful Puerto Vallarta, Mexico.
+Most of those aboard had just enjoyed several sunny days in beautiful Puerto Vallarta, Mexico.
 Alaska Air Flight 261 was heading to San Francisco and then continuing on to Seattle for many passengers on that fateful day in 2000.
 Suddenly, as it flew along the Pacific coast, the aircraft experienced problems.
 Unable to land after a long struggle to gain and keep control of the aircraft, it crashed into the ocean, killing everyone aboard.

-as families hoped against hope that their loved ones were not on the plane.
+News started filtering of a plane crash in the Pacific Ocean as families hoped against hope that their loved ones were not on the plane.
 As the passenger and crew lists were confirmed, families were devastated and helpless.
 Seven turned to Clifford Law Offices to help sort through a family's worst nightmare.
 The National Transportation Safety Board (NTSB) immediately sent out a team of investigators to examine the crash in order to determine the cause.